EffGen: Enabling Small Language Models as Capable Autonomous Agents

 \section{Additional Experimental Results}

-This section presents comprehensive experimental results including confidence intervals, statistical significance tests, ablation studies, and performance analysis across all benchmarks, model sizes, and framework comparisons.
-All reported results include 95\% confidence intervals computed using the normal approximation to the binomial distribution.
-Statistical significance is determined using McNemar's test with $p < 0.05$ threshold.
+This section reports additional accuracy, ablation, error, and timing analyses across benchmarks, model sizes, and framework comparisons.
+Where confidence intervals or significance tests are reported, they use the normal approximation to the binomial distribution and McNemar's test with $p < 0.05$ threshold.